Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

       The order is currently being exported.

 - *Created on*
   Date and time of the creation.

-- *Edited*
+- *Modified on*
   Date and time of the last modification.

 - *Remote ID*
+  Remote identification number of the order.

 - *ID in OMS*
-   Identification number in the *Order management* module.
-This number equals the order confirmation.
+  Identification number of the document in the *Order management* module.

-[comment]: <> (AB oder LI?
-Oder beide?
-S. Fakturierung)

 - *\# Line items*
   Number of line items contained in the order.

 - *Line items*
   SKU of line item(s) contained in the order.

 - *ID*
   Order identification number.
 The ID number is automatically assigned by the system.

-[comment]: <> (Ab hier Attributes?
-Im mehreren Sandboxen unter Order > Attributes geprüft und nicht gefunden)

-- *Bill number*

-- *Note*

-- *Discount description*

-- *Amount to pay (after voucher)*

-- *Customer receipt*

-- *Merchant receipt*
+- Attribute
+  You can add a column for each attribute that is assigned to the order.
+The column displays the attribute name, the row displays the corresponding attribute value of the order.

 ## Order from connection "Connection name"

-*Omni-Channel > Orders and returns > Tab ORDERS > Select an order*
+*Omni-Channel > Orders and returns > Tab ORDERS > Select order*

 ![Order connection](../../Assets/Screenshots/Channels/OrdersReturns/Orders/OrderConnectionAttributes.png "[Order connection]")

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to close the *Order from connection "Connection name"* view and return to the list of orders.
+  Click this button to close the *Order from connection "Connection name"* view and return to the order list.
+All changes are rejected.

 - [CLOSE]
   Click this button to close the *Order from connection "Connection name"* view.
-The list of orders is displayed.

 - *ID in shop:*
-  Identification number in the marketplace.
+  Identification number of the order in the marketplace.

-- *Bill ID:*
+- *Document ID:*
-  Identification number in the *Order management* module.
-This number equals the order confirmation.
+  Identification number of the document in the *Order management* module.

-[comment]: <> (Warum Bill ID?
-Order confirmation nr. = Invoice nr.?)

 - *Import status:*
   Order import status from the marketplace to the *Omni-Channel* module.
 The following statuses are available:
+    - **Not imported**
     - **Order complete**
     - **Canceled**
+    - **Error**

 - *Export status:*
   Order export status from the *Omni-Channel* module to the  marketplace.
 The following statuses are available:

   [comment]: <> (Feld immer leer.
 Export to marketplace oder export to OMS gemeint?)